paterkleomenis/One-GPU-Passthrough/README.md

       ```

 **Customize the filess**
--Change the marked numbers with yours
+- Change the marked numbers with yours
 ![Screenshot from 2024-09-07 14-25-11](https://github.com/user-attachments/assets/fec73398-66f0-4bdf-b426-07d69b311375)

 - To find those numbers for your specific system type this command